Impact of GST on Agriculture Sector in India

 4 Mins read

 India is a nation in which Agriculture is its largest contributing sector.
-Small-scale agriculture has been nontaxable under GST, and most of the basic agricultural products which are sold in fresh form do not have any GST.
+Small-scale agriculture has been exempt from tax under GST, and most basic agricultural products sold in their fresh form are also exempt from GST.
 However, GST compliance and GST registration may be mandatory for large-scale farmers.
-We look at the impact of GST on the agriculture sector.
+We examine the impact of GST on the agricultural sector.

-The Ministry of Finance exempted GST for scale agriculture, and most of the basic produce sold in fresh form does not attract any GST.
-However, GST registration and compliance may be mandatory for large-scale farmers and companies involved in agriculture.
-Any income or revenue derived from sources like farming lands, buildings constructed on or identified with agricultural land and the commercial produce received from agricultural land is known as agricultural income.
+The Ministry of Finance has exempted GST for scale agriculture, and most basic produce sold in its fresh form does not attract any GST.
+However, GST registration and compliance may be mandatory for large-scale farmers and companies involved in the agricultural sector.
+Any income or revenue derived from sources like farming lands, buildings constructed on or identified with agricultural land, and the commercial produce received from agricultural land is known as agricultural income.

 Is GST Applicable for Agriculture?

 As per the GST Act, only a farmer, to the extent of supply of agricultural products cultivated from land, is free of GST registration.
-In detail, as per the GST Act, an agriculturist as an individual or as a Hindu Undivided Family who takes on agriculture or cultivation of land:
+In detail, as per the GST Act, an agriculturist is an individual or a Hindu Undivided Family who takes on agriculture or cultivation of land:

 • By own labour, or